moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

-  $[X, [X, Y]], [Y, [X, Y]]$ are forced back into a small set of directions.  $\mathfrak{se}(2)$ is not nilpotent, but its bracket table is simple enough that many BCH-type expansions truncate quickly in practice — this is what keeps the Sachkov closed forms in Part 2 manageable.
+  $[X, [X, Y]], [Y, [X, Y]]$ are forced back into a small set of directions.  $\mathfrak{se}(2)$ is not nilpotent, but its bracket table is simple enough that many BCH-type expansions truncate quickly in practice — this is what keeps the Sachkov closed forms in Part&nbsp;2 manageable.

 ## Connection to the elliptic project